 • CSSP Auditor

-Course Objectives: In this course, you will understand, assess and respond to security threats and operate a system and network security analysis platform.
+Course Objectives: Upon completion, you will understand, assess, and respond to security threats, and operate a system and network security analysis platform.
 You will:

-• Explain the purpose and use of attack tools and technique
+• Explain the purpose and usage of attack tools and techniques

-• Explain the purpose and use of post exploitation tools and tactic
+• Explain the purpose and usage of post-exploitation tools and tactics

-• Explain the purpose and use of social engineering tactic
+• Explain the purpose and usage of social engineering tactics

-• Given a scenario, perform ongoing threat landscape research and use data to prepare for incident
+• In given scenarios, conduct ongoing threat landscape research and utilize data to prepare for incidents

-• Given a scenario, use appropriate tools to analyze log
+• In given scenarios, use appropriate tools to analyze logs

 • Summarize methods and tools used for malware analysis

-• Given a scenario, execute incident response process
+• In given scenarios, execute the incident response process

 • Explain general mitigation methods and devices

-Target Student: This course is designed primarily for cybersecurity practitioners preparing for or who currently perform job functions related to protecting information systems by ensuring their availability, integrity, authentication, confidentiality, and non-repudiation.
-It is ideal for those roles within federal contracting companies, and private sector firms who whose mission or strategic objectives require the execution of Defensive Cyber Operations (DCO) or DoD Information Network (DODIN) operation and incident handling.
-This course focuses on the knowledge, ability, and skills necessary to provide for the defense of those information systems in a cybersecurity context, including protection, detection, analysis, investigation, and response processes.
+Target Audience: This course is primarily designed for cybersecurity professionals who are preparing for or currently performing job functions related to protecting information systems by ensuring their availability, integrity, authentication, confidentiality, and non-repudiation.
+It is ideal for roles within federal contracting companies and private sector firms whose missions or strategic objectives require the execution of Defensive Cyber Operations (DCO) or DoD Information Network (DODIN) operations and incident handling.
+The course focuses on the knowledge, abilities, and skills necessary to defend these information systems in a cybersecurity context, including protection, detection, analysis, investigation, and response processes.

-In addition, the course ensures that all members of an IT team—regardless of size, rank or budget— understand their role in the cyber defense, incident response, and incident handling process.
+Additionally, the course ensures that all members of an IT team—regardless of size, rank, or budget—understand their role in cyber defense, incident response, and incident handling processes.

 Read more...